Phone-Review-App/SakuraSignal/README.md

 ## What is Sakura Signal?
 Sakura Signal is a web app for user to review their overall user experiences over the main Japanese phone carriers

+## Why should anyone use Sakura Signal?
+This app helps foreigners who theirs native language are not Japaneses to quickly adopt some useful infomations over users' review on a dedicated choices of phone carrier in Japan and let any one who might have the experience on the phone carrier to tell his/her user experiences.

 ## Tech Stack

 | Tech | Usage |